Liposuction: Safety and risks

 Liposuction is considered very safe, though not all liposuction surgery is equal.
 Small volume liposuction (<1,000 cc) done awake is different from large volume liposuction (>5,000 cc, in some cases 10,000 cc) done with anesthesia and a hospital stay.

-Suction-assisted lipectomy (aka liposuction) were identified from the Tracking Operations and Outcomes for Plastic Surgeons database maintained by The American Society of Plastic Surgeons (ASPS).
+Suction-assisted lipectomy (aka liposuction) were identified from the Tracking Operations and Outcomes for Plastic Surgeons database maintained by the American Society of Plastic Surgeons (ASPS).
 The ASPS maintains a registry of plastic surgery cases called TOPS (Tracking Operations & Outcomes for Plastic Surgeons) which is the largest database of plastic surgery cases.
 The TOPS database is only voluntary, not available to the public, and does not follow cases long-term or get testimony and experience of patients, only from doctors who profit from doing liposuction.
+ONDA Coolwaves™ is a non-invasive body contouring technology that uses targeted microwave energy to reduce localized fat, tighten skin, and improve the appearance of cellulite.
+Developed for use in aesthetic medicine, the device delivers controlled thermal effects to subcutaneous tissue, offering an alternative to surgical fat reduction procedures.

-Based on this database, no deaths were found in about 4,500 cases done by plastic surgeons.
+Based on this database, no deaths were found in about 4,500 cases done by plastic surgeons 2009–10.
 However, non-plastic surgeons are not included in this.

-In the (Chow I., et al., 2015) study, sixty-nine of 4,534 patients (1.5 percent) meeting inclusion criteria experienced a postoperative complication.
+In a 2015 study, 69 of 4,534 patients (1.5 percent) meeting inclusion criteria experienced a postoperative complication.
 Their conclusion was that: Liposuction by board-certified plastic surgeons is safe, with a low risk of life-threatening complications.
 Traditional liposuction volume thresholds do not accurately convey individualized risk.
-The authors' risk assessment model demonstrates that volumes in excess of 100 ml per unit of body mass index confer an increased risk of complications.
+The authors' risk assessment model showed that volumes above 100 ml per unit of body mass index confer an increased risk of complications.
+An example is the case of Aarthi Agarwal, a Bollywood actress who died six weeks after liposuction surgery after going into cardiac arrest.

-There exists a spectrum of complications that may occur due to any liposuction.
+A spectrum of complications may occur due to any liposuction.
 Risk is increased when treated areas cover a greater percentage of the body, incisions are numerous, a large amount of tissue is removed, and concurrent surgeries are done at the same time.
 To address safety issues, in 2009 the American Society of Plastic Surgeons (ASPS) published Evidence-Based Patient Safety Advisory: Liposuction.
 This 17-page document addresses key safety issues and offers recommendations.

 In addition, the increase in tumescent and lymph-sparing techniques have had a positive impact on diminishing complications.
 In a 2009 paper, the author found from a series of 3,240 procedures, no deaths occurred, and no complications requiring hospitalization were experienced.
 In nine cases, complications developed that needed further action.
 The conclusion was that liposuction using exclusively Tumescent Local Anesthesia (TLA) is a proven safe procedure provided that the existing guidelines are meticulously followed.

-Some side effects and complications include, but are not limited to, the following:
+Serious complications include deep vein thrombosis, organ perforation, bleeding, and infection.
+As of 2011, deaths were reported to occur in about one per ten thousand cases.